Hygo trading halted as CEO named in Brazil corruption probe

 Pricing of Hygo's shares was due to take place on Thursday, but the New York Stock Exchange said they had been suspended without providing a reason.

-Shares in Golar were down more than 25% at $7.25 in morning trading in New York.
+Shares in Golar were down more than 25% in trading in New York on Thursday.

 Hygo announced in September its plan to raise $485 million in an initial public offering, with shares ranging from $18-$21 apiece, according to a regulatory filing.